Rates, discounts and monetary transactions

 • 20% discount on standard hourly rates for additional work

 Our fee applies solely to the compensation we receive for the services provided.
-It excludes expenses (disbursements) and sales tax that we are required to incur and reimburse to third parties as a result of our duties.
+It excludes expenses (disbursements) and VAT that we are required to incur and reimburse to third parties as a result of our duties.

 Costs and disbursements At the expense of